 Areas of Study

 Students who want to pursue a cause that’s bigger than themselves and are physically fit and are well-organized often find the military to be a good fit for them.
 Olivet prepares students academically and spiritually.
+Students who complete the entire upper-division course of study receive a commission as second lieutenants in the United States Army and are also awarded a minor in military science by the University.
 ROTC prepares them physically, mentally and emotionally.

 All About Leadership

 Strong leadership skills launch students into their future careers — in the military and beyond.
 Cadets are commissioned as second lieutenants in the U.S. Army upon graduation from Olivet.
 They may serve with the U.S. Army, Army Reserve or Army National Guard, or enter law enforcement as police officers or special agents with the FBI or CIA.